-To help you make the most of your winter ski vacation in Banff National Park, here’s a sample five night, three ski day itinerary that helps you experience the skiing that make Banff and Lake Louise famous while taking in the best tastes, sights and adventures.
+With so much to ski and do in Banff and Lake Louise, you’ll want to make the most of your winter ski vacation to the Canadian Rockies.
+This five-night and three-ski-day itinerary will ensure you experience the world-class skiing that makes Banff and Lake Louise famous, while taking in the best tastes, sights and adventures.

-At-a-glance: 5 Nights in Banff with 3 days skiing
+At-a-glance: 5 Nights in Banff with 3 Days of Skiing

 Before you Arrive

 Be sure to sort out the logistics of your upcoming vacation days by pre-booking – especially over busy season.
 Avoid any last minute preparation scrambles and be kind to your wallet, too!

 Accommodation: Banff & Lake Louise both have a ton of great options to choose from to suit every budget during your stay.

 Transportation: Banff National Park only feels a million miles away.
 Whether flying in or driving, your hotel door in Banff is just a short 90-minute journey from Calgary.
 Make it a seamless one by booking an airport shuttle with your vacation package.
 Or, take the reins and grab a rental car.

 Lift Tickets: Purchasing lift tickets 21 days or more in advance will save you up to 15%, and purchasing tickets just 3 days in advance will allow you to pick them up right at your hotel’s front desk.

 Rentals: Reserving your ski or snowboard rentals online 3 days or more in advance will save you 15% off your rentals, and will ensure your size will be there upon your arrival.
 You’ll avoid lines and save time, too!